hi021/genius-lyrics-api/README.md

 # genius-lyrics-api 🎶🌈

+The little Genius API that could.

-A little fork of a simple Genius API full of improvements and TypeScript typings.
+A [fork](https://github.com/farshed/genius-lyrics-api) full of improvements and TypeScript typings.

 Recommended to use with Node v22+